 He was 28 years old.
 Basilone’s actions just before his death would posthumously earn him a Navy Cross and Purple Heart.
 Basilone was the only Marine who was awarded these three major citations (Navy Cross, Purple Heart, and Medal of Honor) during World War II.

 Basilone’s wife, Lena Mae, never remarried.
-She died in 1999 and was buried wearing her wedding ring.
-Aside from numerous decorations, Basilone received other honors.
+She died 55 years after her husband, in 1999, and was buried wearing her wedding ring.
+Aside from numerous decorations, Basilone received other honors for his bravery.
 The U.S. Navy named a destroyer after him in 1945, which Lena Mae christened.
 Another USS John Basilone is scheduled for commission in 2019.
 He also appeared in the ‘Distinguished Marines’ postage stamp series and was a central character in the HBO series The Pacific.

 The U.S. Marine Corps still consider him a soldier’s soldier, a Marine’s Marine.
 He lies beside many of America’s heroes in Arlington National Cemetery.
 You can find Basilone’s grave in section 12, Grave 384.